lokalise/Blog-Authors-Info/docs/02-style-guide.md

 ### Code Blocks

 * :page_facing_up: Large code blocks should be presented with GitHub Gist, CodePen, or similar services.
+We also have a Highlighter plugin for WordPress installed which may work (see below).
 To insert GitHub Gist (also demonstrated in [this small video](https://drive.google.com/open?id=1hwnDVy8gYpFDUZnkprOr3_jW7R4sHNYg)):
   + Create a new [Gist](https://gist.github.com/).
   + Copy URL to your Gist, for example [https://gist.github.com/bodrovis/88b0c01eaf518917db80925b8db8cafb](https://gist.github.com/bodrovis/88b0c01eaf518917db80925b8db8cafb).
   + Paste URL to the text editor in our WordPress.